teras/stormify/docs/src/Database_Configuration.md

 ### Enabling SQL Logging

 To enable SQL logging, you can adjust the logging settings of your application.
-Stormify uses the logging framework configured for your application (e.g., SLF4J, Log4j).
+Stormify uses the logging framework configured for your application (e.g., SLF4J, Log4j, Logback).

-Example SLF4J configuration in `logback.xml`:
+Example Logback configuration in `logback.xml`:

 ```xml
 <configuration>